lesterchan/wp-pagenavi/readme.txt

 * Right-to-left language support by [Kambiz R. Khojasteh](http://persian-programming.com/)
 * Maintenance by [scribu](http://scribu.net)

-= Donations =
-I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks as my school allowance, I will really appericiate it.
-If not feel free to use it without any obligations.
-Thank You.
-My Paypal account is lesterchan@gmail.com.

 == Installation ==

 You can either install it automatically from the WordPress admin, or do it manually: